zenrocklabs/zenrock-docs/docs/docs/rock-token/tokenomics.md

 zenBTC yield comes ONLY from protocol fees.
 BTC is never lent out, levered up, or used as risk capital.

 zenBTC holders receive:
-1. **35% of zenBTC custody fees** (the 30% builder share redirected to yield, plus the 5% allocation)
+1. **30% builder share from zenBTC fees** — On zenBTC (though developed by Zenrock Labs), the 30% builder share is redirected to zenBTC yield rather than going to Labs
-2. **5% of ALL zrChain fees** (the direct zenBTC allocation)
+2. **5% of ALL zrChain fees** — The universal zenBTC allocation from all ecosystem products

-This means zenBTC effectively receives 35% of its own product's redemption fees plus 5% of all ecosystem fees.
+Combined, this means **35% of zenBTC custody fees** (the 30% redirected builder share + 5% direct allocation) flow to zenBTC holders, plus 5% of all other ecosystem fees.

 ## Zenrock Labs Alignment